-StrategyMichael Porter (1980), Harvard Business School professor, defines strategy as the creation of a unique and valuable market position supported by a system of activities that fit together in a complementary way.
+Michael Porter (1998), a Harvard Business School professor, defines strategy as the creation of a unique and valuable market position supported by a system of activities that fit together in a complementary way.
 It is about making choices and trade-offs.
 It is about deliberately choosing to be different.

-It should not be confused with "operational effectiveness" -- what is good for everybody and what every business should be doing -- performing the same activities better than your competitors, e.g., TQM, benchmarking, or being a learning organization.
+It should not be confused with operational effectiveness — what is good for everybody and what every business should be doing — performing the same activities better than your competitors, e.g., TQM, benchmarking, or being a learning organization.

 Visioning is the start of any strategic plan.
 Once your leaders have set the organizational strategic plans, you need to determine how best you can bring about changes that will support those plans.
-And while their strategic plans needs to be "unique," you need to think along the same lines -- coming up with a "unique" plan to create change.
+And while their strategic plans needs to be unique, you need to think along the same lines — coming up with a unique plan to create change.

 While looking at the direction that performance is growing gives you an environmental outlook, you also need to look inside the organization with an internal analysis or audit.
 Your internal performance analysis will provide you with a snapshot of where you are now.
-Your reading and research will provide you with plentiful opportunities of growth.
+Your reading, research, and creativity will provide you with plentiful opportunities of growth.
 However, remember that the goal is NOT to be everything to everyone, but to be unique.
 Thus, a performance visioning strategy takes a four-prong approach:

-TacticalStrategies are forward-looking.
+Strategies are forward-looking.
 They provide the guidelines for growth.
-When discussing performance, we often start by looking at the gap - desired performance minus the present performance equals the performance gap.
-So with performance strategies, you are in reality, talking of future performance gaps and how you are going to overcome them.
+When discussing performance, we often start by looking at the gap — the desired performance minus the present performance equals the performance gap.
+With performance strategies, you are in reality, talking of future performance gaps and how you are going to overcome them.

 Tactical is more or less "present" orientated.
 So when speaking of tactical plans, you are basically speaking of present performance gaps and how you are going to overcome them.

-When Tom Peters writes of "enhancing," I believe he is speaking of the strategic plans that will grow the employees to meet tomorrow's challenges.
-When he writes of "insure against the decline of," I believe he is speaking of the tactical impediments that are presently challenging employees from meeting expected performance standards.
+When Tom Peters writes of "enhancing," he is speaking of the strategic plans that will grow the employees to meet tomorrow's challenges.
+When he writes of "insure against the decline of," he is speaking of the tactical impediments that are presently challenging employees from meeting expected performance standards.
 In order to grow, you must be able to ward off present roadblocks.
 Thus, tactical plans are about providing performance stability so that change may take affect for growth.
-Sounds sort of like a paradox -- providing stability so that change may take place.
+Sounds sort of like a paradox — providing stability so that change may take place.

 That is, if performance keeps collapsing, then you have to keep rebuilding, thus it is downright difficult, if not impossible, to grow to the next level.
 So you use tactical measures to stabilize performance (prevent its decline) and to reach the next strategy objective.
 Sort of like a series of steps going up a staircase.
-The horizontal part of the step is the present performance which must be stabilized, while the vertical part of the step is the next strategy objective which must be met, overcome, and then stabilized.
+The horizontal part of the step is the present performance that must be stabilized, while the vertical part of the step is the next strategy objective which must be met, overcome, and then stabilized.

-Tactics is from the Greek taktika - matters pertaining to arrangement; while strategy has its roots in "office of a General" or "to lead".
+Tactics is from the Greek taktika: matters pertaining to arrangement; while strategy has its roots in "office of a General" or "to lead".

 When looking at the performance gaps, there are five layers that need to be looked into:

-ReferencePorter, Michael (1980).
+Porter, M. (1998).
 Competitive Strategy: Techniques for Analyzing Industries and Competitors.
+New York: Free Press.

-Rummler, G. & Brache, A., (1990).
+Rummler, G., Brache, A., (1990).
 Improving Performance: How to Manage the White Space on the Organization Chart.
 San Francisco: Jossey-Bass.